Financial Management Plans and Reports

 - Obtain an unqualified ("clean") opinion on annual Departmentwide financial statements.

-- Implement seamless financial systems and processes that meet Federal and Department requirements.
+- Implement financial systems and processes that meet Federal and Department requirements.

 - Ensure effective internal controls are in place and functioning.